Leapmotor C11: Overview

-In the C11, Leapmotor uses their Lingxin 01, a chip that enables level 3 autonomous driving and self parking and combines usage with the Huawei Kirin A1 chip.
+The C11 uses a Qualcomm Snapdragon 8155 to run its infotainment systems.
+It is also equipped with the Lingxin 01, a chipset developed by Leapmotor that enables level 3 autonomous driving and self parking and combines usage with the Huawei Kirin A1 chip.
 Both chips enable the use of ADAS intelligent driving assistance.
+Additional features in the C11 include Bluetooth connection, face recognition, adaptive personalized adjustment, a smart air purification system, and has 12 cameras for a 2.5D 360-degree panoramic view.